aurimus/google-calendar-weekly-timetable/README.md

 1. Log in to the server and navigate to your WordPress plugins folder
 2. Type `git clone https://github.com/aurimus/google-calendar-weekly-timetable.git`
 3. `cd google-calendar-weekly-timetable`
-3. Follow [these instructions](https://www.ionos.com/community/hosting/php/install-and-use-php-composer-on-ubuntu-1604/) (or equivalent) to install composer (if you don't have it) and run `composer install`
+3. Follow [these instructions](https://www.ionos.com/community/hosting/php/install-and-use-php-composer-on-ubuntu-1604/) (or equivalent) to install composer (if you don't have it) and run `composer install`, do the same with `npm install`

 ### Using FTP